 - Click and drag on the page to draw an ellipse.
-To make the ellipse turn into a circle, hold the ctrl button while you're drawing it. - Right-click on the circle you just created and open its Fill and Stroke: - Change the Stroke paint to a pale grey-blue and the Stroke style to a darker color with thin stroke:
+To make the ellipse turn into a circle, hold the Ctrl button while you're drawing it. - Right-click on the circle you just created and open its Fill and Stroke options.
+You can modify its rendering, such as: - Change the Fill color to a somehow pale grey-blue, - Assign to the border a darker color in Stroke paint tab, - And reduce the border thickness under Stroke style tab.

-- Draw a line using the Line tool: - Click once to start the line.
-Hold ctrl to make it snap to increments of 15 degrees. - Click once to end the line segment, then right-click to finalize the line. - Change its color and width to match the circle's stroke and move it around as necessary, so that you end up with a symbol like this one:
+- Draw a line using the Pencil tool: - Click once to start the line.
+Hold ctrl to make it snap to increments of 15 degrees. - Move the pointer horizontally and place a point with a simple click. - Click and snap to the vertex of the line and trace a vertical line, ended by a simple click. - Now join the two end vertices. - Change the color and width of the triangle symbol to match the circle's stroke and move it around as necessary, so that you end up with a symbol like this one:

-• Save it as landuse_symbol under the directory that the course is in, under exercise_data/symbols, as an SVG file.
+• If the symbol you get satisfies you, then save it as landuse_symbol under the directory that the course is in, under exercise_data/symbols, as SVG file.